xSke/blaseball-site-files/data/glossary.md

 ## Reverberating
 - Having a small chance of batting again after each At Bat.

+## Roamin
+- A state of uncertainty following Revocation and preceding Recruitment.

 ## Rotation
 - The Players on a Team's Roster that have been designated as Pitchers.